mmu-webdesign/l4-debug-and-selector/instructions.md

 ### Going even further with CSS properties

 Using the transition https://css-tricks.com/almanac/properties/t/transition/ property on the initial styling of the `.blue` box (set your transition to work on `all`), and the transform https://css-tricks.com/almanac/properties/t/transform/ property as part of a `.blue:hover` selector (https://css-tricks.com/almanac/selectors/h/hover/), can you make the blue box spin 180 degrees in 1 second when it is hovered over?

+## Task 4: Organising CSS

+### Organising a stylesheet

+Have a look at `complex.html` and `complex.css`.
+This code creates a complex layout using some code you might not be totally familiar with, but that's fine at the moment.
+The biggest problem with this code is that it's a mess: there is CSS code styling the footer before the code dealing with the header!

+This makes the code difficult to read, follow or relate to the HTML it is styling.

+We need you to:

+1. Reorganise the stylesheet to make it more readable.
+This may include adding comments to show when we move from one part of the page to another, e.g. from the header to the main page content.
+2. We have had some feedback from the client that needs doing:

+* The 'test nav link' links in the header should have white text without underlines (You can use `text-decoration:none` in your CSS to do this).
+* The links in the text in the main content should be blue.
+* The social media links in the footer should be red.

+Add the relevant code to the stylesheet to create these styles.
+Use a combination of a class and element selector (e.g. `.page-footer ul`), related to the correct part of the page, to do this.

+You may also want to use the `:hover` pseudo class to add hover styles for the links in the text and in the footer.